 However, as with any project, the sooner you make big changes, the better.
 For example, a customer service (CX) program is not a one-off research project.
 Many organizations conduct regular customer satisfaction surveys (CSATs).

 Another scenario in which a flexible approach can be applied is when you have interested customers.
-If your customers want to provide ongoing feedback on a project, Agile research can easily support changes they request.
+If your customers want to provide ongoing feedback on a project, Agile research can easily support the changes they request.

 Why conduct digital product development market research?

-Market research captures customer preferences, enables your organization to understand the end user experience, and prioritizes the wants and needs of the target audience.
+Market research captures customer preferences, enables your organization to understand the end-user experience, and prioritizes the wants and needs of the target audience.
 Ultimately, conducting market research throughout product development is critical to assessing market demand and ensuring that the final product meets user requirements.

 While most market research is oriented at end users, it’s important to note that other stakeholders must also be involved, including: